 A. You should always reference your Medi-Share notice for the balance due.
 It is not that your ACCU statement is incorrect, but because of timing of payment of eligible medical bills or transfers to other members’ accounts, the balance may fluctuate during the month.
 That is why at times there may be more funds than expected in your ACCU, however, those are earmarked for a provider and awaiting withdrawal for that purpose.

 Q. What is the Christian Care Ministry Medi-Share User Fee on my statement?

 A. This nominal fee charged by America’s Christian CU covers the servicing costs of handling your individual account.
 This fee will be billed on the 15th of each month.
 However, if you choose to open a separate personal account with America’s Christian CU, the Christian Care Medi-Share User Fee may be waived, based on your balance relationship with the Credit Union.
 By signing up for e-statements, you can save $3.00 per month off the $5.00 ACCU fee.
-Just go to ACCU website at www.americaschristiancu.com, click the Christian Care Ministry link in the lower right hand menu, then "sign up for e-statements" and then follow the directions.
+Just go to www.ACCUStatements.com and follow the instructions.

 Q. Is there a penalty for members who withdraw money from their America’s Christian CU Medi-Share account?

 A. No, however, any amount transferred into your account is used to pay your eligible medical bills within days by making payments from that account to your providers.
 If the funds are not available to do so, when they had been deposited for that purpose, you will need to pay your providers directly.
 Fees could be charged by ACCU if you remove funds from the account that are earmarked for a provider and then that provider check is returned for insufficient funds.

 Q. What is the difference between my ACCU account number and my Medi-Share Household number?